SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Evaluations

 \subsection{Scaling studies}

 In the scaling studies, layers are synthesized with Vitis HLS (2023.1)~\cite{vitis}, targeting an AMD/Xilinx Alveo FPGA with part number xcu250-figd2104-2L-e.
-We report FPGA resource utilization from the HLS compilation step (C-synthesis results), which typically provides conservative estimates (overestimation).
+We report FPGA resource utilization from the HLS compilation step (C-synthesis results), which typically provides conservative resource estimates.
 We quote C-synthesis numbers here rather than logic synthesis because we are characterizing individual layers: logic synthesis can allocate a non-negligible fraction of resources into shared FIFO buffers across layers, which could lead to double-counting if quoted per layer.
 We report latency in clock cycles, using a 200 MHz clock (a standard benchmark for $\tt{hls4ml}$ and deployments at the LHC), and utilization for four resource types: block random access memory (BRAM), digital signal processor (DSP), flip-flop (FF), and look-up table (LUT).
 Utilization is given as a percentage relative to the total available on the target device: BRAMs$=$5,376, DSPs$=$12,288, FFs$=$3,456,000, and LUTs$=$1,728,000.

 For the sparse input reduction layer, we test six input sizes: 500, 1000, 1500, 2000, 2500, and 3000 pixels.
 For each input size, we scan $N_{\text{active}}^{\text{max}}$ from 5 to 30 in steps of 5.
 The latency and resource utilization are shown in Fig.~\ref{fig:scaling_reduction}.
 Latency scales linearly with $N_{\text{active}}^{\text{max}}$ across input sizes because the outer loop iterates over the retained active pixels.
-The latency curves for 500/1000/1500/2000 pixels coincide and differ from 2500/3000, reflecting the stepwise behavior of the reduction tree depth in Eq.~\ref{eq:reduction-depth} (Sec.~\ref{sec:method-hls-input}).
-No DSPs are required because the readout involves only comparisons and data moves.
-FF/LUT usage is nearly flat versus $N_{\text{active}}^{\text{max}}$ for a fixed input size, dominated by the fixed reduction-tree width, and increases with input size or bit width.
+The latency curves reflect the stepwise behavior of the reduction tree depth shown in Eq.~\ref{eq:reduction-depth} (Sec.~\ref{sec:method-hls-input}).
+No DSPs are required because the readout involves only comparisons and data movements.
+FF/LUT usage is nearly flat versus $N_{\text{active}}^{\text{max}}$ for a fixed input size, dominated by the fixed reduction-tree width, and increases with input size or bit-width.